 Dr Babatyi Innocentia Malope-Kgokong obtained her PhD in Community Health at the University of the Witwatersrand which focused on the epidemiology and transmission patterns of Kaposi’s Sarcoma Herpes Virus.
 She has worked in collaboration with the National Cancer Institute, Fredericks; USA and the National Cancer Registry, New South Wales, Sydney in Australia.
 She has also obtained a Postgraduate Diploma in Economic Policies from the University of London (CeFIMS) and an MSc (Cum Laude) and BSc in Medical Laboratory Sciences majoring in Haematology from the University of Limpopo.
 She has worked as a Clinical Research Coordinator at the University of Johannesburg and an Epidemiologist and Data Manager at the Clinical HIV Research Unit, Right to Care and the Centre for Respiratory Disease and Meningitis at the National Institute for Communicable Diseases.
-She is currently the National Manager for Academic Affairs and Research at the National Health Laboratory Services and the founding Chairperson of PathReD Congress.
-She has also served as a member of the Clinical Trials Group Review Task Team, the National Conditional Grants Task Team.
+She is currently the National Manager for Academic Affairs and Research at the National Health Laboratory Services as the driver of the institutional research agenda, and the founding Chairperson of Pathology Research and Development (PathRed) Congress.
+She has also served as a member of the Clinical Trials Group Review Task Team, the National Conditional Grants Task Team and is currently a member of the National Health Research Committee.
 Her research interests are in the epidemiology of HIV/AIDS, related infectious diseases and malignancies.